lujiefsi/lujiefsi.github.io/_pages/about.md

    - Finding bugs in distributed systems via fault injection.

 3. Log Analysis
-   - Analyzing software-generated (audit) logs for defect (attack) tracing.
+   - Analyzing software-generated (audit) logs for bugs (attack) tracing.

 4. Static Analysis
-   - Optimizing classic static analysis techniques such as pointer analysis and IDFS.
+   - Optimizing classic static analysis techniques such as pointer analysis and IFDS.

 We are grateful for the following funding agencies and programs for supporting our research: